 ‘We’ vs. ‘I’ — What lies behind making demands in a relationship

-Of course, this is only a guiding tip to help you identify your partner’s intentions.
+Of course, this is only a guiding tip to help you identify your partner’s intentions and how to respond to an ultimatum.
+Not every ‘I’ sentence will be problematic as well.
 The unfortunate reality is that a lot of people use ultimatums to win the power struggle in relationships.
 It makes the person on the receiving end feel powerless, insecure, and unloved.

 Related Reading: 11 Things Toxic Partners Often Say – And Why